 A Good Reflective Journal Prompt

-When it comes to reflective journal prompts, look for prompts that are going to allow you to look at yourself or others.
+When it comes to reflective journal prompts for adults, look for prompts that are going to allow you to reflect on yourself or others.
 They allow you to explore positive and negative thoughts about your life and yourself.
 It’s also a way for you to analyze your life events and what is truly important to you.
-No matter what the prompt is, the important thing about a reflective journal prompt is that they make you think.
+No matter what the prompt is, the important thing about a reflective journal prompt is that it makes you think.
+For more on journaling, discover the benefits of emotional journal writing.
+If there are young people in your life who could benefit from journaling, share some ideas from reflective journal tips for teens and students.